top of page

 Her cosmetic recipes would use "herbs and plants distilled in alchemical vessels".
 The distillation process, a foundational part of alchemy, is used throughout her manuscript across all disciplines.

-Her work with medicine is equated with alchemy, a branch of natural philosophy, due to similar methodology.
-Between alchemy and medicine there are no borderlines.
+Her work with medicine is equated with alchemy, a branch of natural philosophy, although between alchemy and medicine there are no borderlines.
+Physicians are also alchemists.
 Caterina writes of "elixir vitae, an elixir capable of conferring perpetual health and youth."

 elixir of life